“I Want To Leave My Husband”: 30 Considerations When Weighing Divorce

 Knowing yourself is important but it can be even more critical when you want to leave a marriage.
 You’ll face new challenges every day, whether you continue in the relationship or end it.
 Getting in touch with who you are can give you more tools for succeeding in either scenario.

-Have one or both of you been unfaithful?
+Have you or your spouse been unfaithful?

 Infidelity can be a difficult thing for any married person to overcome.
 If one of you has cheated on the other, one solution may be to seek help from a relationship expert.
 Once you have lost trust in someone, it can be very hard to get it back.
 However, many couples can continue a broken-trust relationship after working with a marriage therapist.